OttawaCloudConsulting/rocky_linux_kubernetes_cluster/README.md

     sudo bash install_k8_master.sh
     ```

- 3. After the master node is set up, run the `install_k8_node.sh` script on each worker node:
+ 3. After the master node is set up, run the `install_k8_worker.sh` script on each worker node:
     ```bash
-    sudo bash install_k8_node.sh <master-node-ip>
+    sudo bash install_k8_node.sh
     ```

  4. Join each worker node to the cluster using the command provided by the master node setup process.